Greensburg tornado: Coverage and warnings

 The National Weather Service issued advance warnings of the tornado that were sent out to the public up to 39 minutes before the tornado hit Greensburg.
 The warnings were upgraded to a rare tornado emergency 10 to 12 minutes before the tornado hit; storm chaser Lance Ferguson had relayed to the National Weather Service that a large tornado was on the ground near Greensburg.
-NBC News noted that some Greensburg residents said the warnings saved their lives and that more people may have died had the warnings not been issued so far in advance, as the warnings gave time for residents to move to their shelters before the tornado destroyed the town.
+NBC News noted that some Greensburg residents said the warnings saved their lives and that more people may have died had the warnings not been issued so far in advance, as the warnings gave time for residents to move to their shelters before the tornado destroyed the city.
+Sirens sounded in Greensburg 20 minutes before the tornado entered town, although four of them were destroyed in the tornado.

 Jay Prater covered the storm for the KAKEland Television Network, while Dave Freeman broadcast coverage on KSN.
 One survivor of the tornado stated that Freeman's coverage had saved his life, and several survivors took shelter because of the broadcast.
 Freeman was praised for his live coverage of the event and as a result was named as the National Weather Association's Broadcaster of the Year for 2008, his second time winning the award after receiving it in 1992.